 Prompt Rules

-Prompt rules in a policy help you control the content of requests sent to and responses received from AI systems when your collector intercepts them.
+Prompt rules in a policy control the content of requests and responses that your collector intercepts from AI systems.

 You can define a separate set of rules for each event type supported in your collector.